Be Prepared As you visit, do your part to keep Utah Forever Mighty. Learn more

 Casual bistro serving slow-cooked, home-style French and Italian dishes plus a great menu of wine and cocktails.

 In addition to the bakery, Thirion recently opened Vermillion 45, a casual French and Italian comfort-food bistro that stays open late during peak seasons.
 "It's a small town, yes.
-And yes, you compete, but only one place is not going to carry it.
+And yes, you compete, but only one place will not carry it.
 This competition is good for the town.
 We're all in this together."

-One of the reasons for the bistro’s booming success is co-founder Chef Cesidio d’Andrea, who was classically trained at the French culinary academy and apprenticed under the top chefs in Paris.
-The authenticity of Vermillion 45’s gourmet french cuisine owes much thanks to Chef Cesidio.
+One of the reasons for the bistro’s booming success is co-founder Chef Cesidio d’Andrea.
+He classically trained at the French culinary academy Chateau des Coudraies, worked at several Michelin-starred restaurants, and apprenticed under the top chefs in Paris.
+The authenticity of Vermillion 45’s gourmet French cuisine owes many thanks to Chef Cesidio.

 Vermillion 45 is quickly gaining a stellar reputation not only among locals, but from travelers worldwide.
 Their reviews are full of fans raving about the excellent cuisine, polite service, and award-winning presentation.